torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 Any problems or suggestions: open an issue in GitHub, not in the forum.

 ## Changelog
-For subsequent changes: see the commit history.
+For minor changes: see the commit history.

+22/09/2025: Bugfix for error on dedicated subscribe page when login required.

-26/2/2025: add check and install for db column languages_id.
+26/02/2025: add check and install for db column languages_id.
 Drop old template files.

 16/08/2024: update and simplify template files